-6.14.7.2 Base Operating System Install
+6.14.7.2 Base Operating System Installation

-Installation of AIX on a machine is now even simpler making use of Web-Based System Manager task guides.
-Select NIM an then Install Base Operating System to start the following task guide (Figure 35):
+Installation of AIX on a machine is now even simpler by making use of Web-Based System Manager TaskGuides.
+Select NIM and then Install Base Operating System to start the TaskGuide as shown in Figure 35.

 Figure 35.
-NIM BOS Task Guide
+NIM BOS TaskGuide

-The task guide allows you to install multiple machines or, if you have defined any, to install a machine group.
+The TaskGuide allows you to install multiple machines or, if you have defined any, to install a machine group.